japila-books/spark-sql-internals/docs/physical-operators/FileSourceScanExec.md

 needsUnsafeRowConversion: Boolean
 ----

-NOTE: `needsUnsafeRowConversion` is part of link:spark-sql-ColumnarBatchScan.adoc#needsUnsafeRowConversion[ColumnarBatchScan Contract] to control the name of the variable for an input row while link:spark-sql-CodegenSupport.adoc#consume[generating the Java source code to consume generated columns or row from a physical operator].
+NOTE: `needsUnsafeRowConversion` is part of spark-sql-ColumnarBatchScan.md#needsUnsafeRowConversion[ColumnarBatchScan Contract] to control the name of the variable for an input row while spark-sql-CodegenSupport.md#consume[generating the Java source code to consume generated columns or row from a physical operator].

 `needsUnsafeRowConversion` is enabled (i.e. `true`) when the following conditions all hold:

-. link:spark-sql-BaseRelation-HadoopFsRelation.adoc#fileFormat[FileFormat] of the <<relation, HadoopFsRelation>> is link:spark-sql-ParquetFileFormat.adoc[ParquetFileFormat]
+. spark-sql-BaseRelation-HadoopFsRelation.md#fileFormat[FileFormat] of the <<relation, HadoopFsRelation>> is spark-sql-ParquetFileFormat.md[ParquetFileFormat]

-. link:spark-sql-properties.adoc#spark.sql.parquet.enableVectorizedReader[spark.sql.parquet.enableVectorizedReader] configuration property is enabled (default: `true`)
+. spark-sql-properties.md#spark.sql.parquet.enableVectorizedReader[spark.sql.parquet.enableVectorizedReader] configuration property is enabled (default: `true`)

 Otherwise, `needsUnsafeRowConversion` is disabled (i.e. `false`).